 Different classes of WSD transmitter, that is, those meeting different performance levels regarding their ACLR, might be considered (see § 2.5).

-Measurments have confirmed that the interferer ACLR will have a dominant effect on the resulting PMSE performance than the PMSE ACS.
+Existing measurements have shown that the interferer ACLR has a dominant effect on the resulting PMSE performance than the PMSE ACS.

 For example, a WSD is deployed in channel N-1 with an adjacent channel leakage ratio of TxACLR.
 The PMSE receiver will provide no attenuation of the power in the WSD transmitters’ adjacent channel as it appears co-channel as far as the receiver is concerned.